tdonker/event-types/index.md

 ### Anemic event
 * An **anemic** event is an event whose payload doesn't contain enough information for its consumers to actually process it.
 An event is anemic regardless of how big or small its payload is.
 It leaves its consumers without enough context to act on it.
-[Lesson 199 - Event Driven Architecture: Anemic Events](https://www.youtube.com/watch?v=8-C2k8uLIRY)
+[Lesson 199 Mark Richards - Event Driven Architecture: Anemic Events](https://www.youtube.com/watch?v=8-C2k8uLIRY)

 ### CRUD event
-* Don't use an event broker merely to distribute **CRUD/database state changes**, as these couple consumers to the producer's internal data model; instead, use meaningful business events that represent things the business actually cares about..
-[Event Driven Architecture and Coupling: You’re Not as Decoupled as You Think](https://codeopinion.com/event-driven-architecture-and-coupling-youre-not-as-decoupled-as-you-think/)
+* Don't use an event broker merely to distribute **CRUD/database state changes**, as these couple consumers to the producer's internal data model; instead, use meaningful business events that represent things the business actually cares about.
+[Event Driven Architecture and Coupling Derek Comartin: You’re Not as Decoupled as You Think](https://codeopinion.com/event-driven-architecture-and-coupling-youre-not-as-decoupled-as-you-think/)

 ### Data event